futtta/ao_critcss_aas/readme.txt

 Yes; create a manual rule (can be both path- and conditional-tag based) and enter `none` for critical CSS.
 If the rule matches, no critical CSS will be added and the full CSS will be inlined instead.

 == Changelog ==

+= 1.4.0 =

+* move cache to wp-content/uploads/ao_ccss/ (to prevent files from being deleted by a sometimes overzealous WP Super Cache purge)
+* warn if DISABLE_WP_CRON is true
+* update default viewport size in advanced settings

 = 1.3.0 =